niksimon/slam-jam/README.md

 # Slam Jam
-This is a school project about Game jams
+This is a PHP Laravel student project about Game jams